 Margaret Ross awarded OBE

-Senior Lecturer for Dental Care Professionals and Programme Director of the BSc (Hons) in Oral Health Sciences, University of Edinburgh.
+Margaret Ross, Senior Lecturer for Dental Care Professionals and Programme Director of the BSc (Hons) in Oral Health Sciences has been awarded an OBE.

-At Edinburgh Dental Institute, we are delighted to announce the recognition of Margaret Ross in in the Queen’s Birthday Honours list 2017.
-The award of Officer of the Order of the British Empire (OBE) has been given as part of celebrations marking the Queen's 91st Birthday, in honour of Margaret’s services to dentistry.
+The award of Officer of the Order of the British Empire (OBE) was given as part of celebrations marking the Queen's 91st birthday, in honour of Margaret’s services to dentistry.

 Margaret has worked in the Dental Institute since 2001 when she was appointed to the first senior lecturer’s post for Dental Care Professionals in the UK.

 Prior to this, she was employed for almost 20 years as a dental hygienist tutor in Glasgow Dental Hospital and School.

 Margaret holds a Masters in Public Health from the University of Glasgow.

 Last year, she was awarded the Royal College of Surgeons of Edinburgh Gold Medal for services to the College.
 This was the first occasion that this prestigious medal was awarded to an individual who was not a dentist.